aptos-labs/aptos-core/developer-docs-site/docs/standards/digital-asset.md

 Royalty can also be set directly on a token if it has a different royalty config than the collection's.

 ## Token lifecycle
-All Digital Asset modules are deployed at `0x4`.
+All Digital Asset modules are deployed at the reserved framework address `0x4`.

 ### Collection creation
 Every token belongs to a collection.
 The developer first needs to create a collection with: